jpocwiar/M6-GPT3-Composer-Demo/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TYkjHCxog0Q" frameborder="0" allowfullscreen></iframe>

 Following the previous track, *Istnienia* uses only the motif in 7/8.
 However, this time the generated MIDI triggers multiple layers of samples, including clock sounds and yangqin.
 The time signature later shifts to 6/8 with a tempo shift.

+#### Jakub Poćwiardowski & Lili - The Run

+<iframe width="560" height="315" src="https://www.youtube.com/embed/U0jGWyrcGjM?si=aYLsAGKMtfmizU9L&amp;start=149" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+This song involved a minor but very specific use of M6(GPT)3.
+I needed a backing template for a guitar solo in 7/4 (minute 2:29), and I wanted it to feature an interesting key change.
+After a long discussion with the model, we came up with a chord progression that I then used to improvise the solo myself.

+In the final version, only the drums from the M6(GPT)3-generated MIDI remained, as my friend Lili created an orchestral arrangement based on the chords.
+Interestingly, due to mismatched drum component mappings, the drum fills ended up triggering different sounds than originally intended.
+However, I  found the result interesting and decided to keep it.

 ### System prompt